custom home designer in Greenville SC | Upstate SC, Sc midlands & Western NC

 What you don’t have is certainty.

-Will the house actually fit the lot?
-What will it really cost to build?
-What happens when your contractor says the plan doesn’t work for your site?
+Will the house fit the lot?
+What will it actually cost to build?
+What happens when your contractor says the plan doesn’t work for the site?

-Most homeowners don’t find out until they’re deep into the process.
-By then, changes are expensive, timelines have slipped, and the dream feels like a burden.
+Most homeowners don’t find out until they’re deep in the process.
+By then, changes are expensive, timelines have slipped, and the dream has turned into a grind.

-Curtis Showvaker, CPBD, LEED GA, brings something most residential designers don’t: decades of hands-on construction experience alongside formal custom home design training.
+Curtis Showvaker, custom home designer in Greenville SC, brings something most residential designers don’t: decades of hands-on construction experience including over 20 years in civil, structural, and architectural design.

-That means he sees what others miss — the site constraint that kills a floor plan, the structural decision that doubles framing costs, the detail a builder can’t interpret without a phone call.
+That means he catches the site constraint that kills a floor plan, the structural decision that doubles framing costs, and the detail a builder can’t execute without a phone call.

-Certified by the American Institute of Building Design.
+Certified Professional Building Designer through the American Institute of Building Design and LEED Green Associate.
 Trusted by homeowners across the Carolinas and beyond.

 It is always a pleasure working with Curtis.
 I have done two projects with him, and he has provided exceptional service.
 Designs are completed on schedule and within budget.
 The input that Curtis provided on the design and layout for my projects was valuable and insightful.
 I will definitely use Curtis for all my future design work